cherbie/server-repo/project/README.txt

  ---
     - Need to advance client side game play (improve logging to terminal).
     - Need to send cancel to players if game cannot be established -- done
-    - need to implement timer interrupts (pthread) -- done using select and sleep
+    - need to implement timer interrupts (pthread) -- done -> using select and sleep
-    - need to decide whether to close all connections after a victor has been announced -- yes all connections closed
+    - need to decide whether to close all connections after a victor has been announced -- done : yes all connections closed
     - need to track client connection status throughout the programming by checking all recv calls -- further testing required
-    - Need to implement select() to find if a connection attempt is attempting to be made -- implemented
+    - Need to implement select() to find if a connection attempt is attempting to be made -- done
-    - kill when send() function fails?
+    - kill when send() function fails? ?????????
+         - can either kill connection
+         - or attempt to resend after a delay.
+         - ** NOT SPECIFIED HENCE YOU CAN SELECT YOUR PATH AND DESCRIBE YOUR CHOICE THROUGH COMMENTS
     - If recv == 0 close client file descriptor -- further testing required
     - implement sleep(10) to wait for all clients to send their message ... and then quickly cycle through all players -- done(needs to be 30 seconds though)
     - how to exit parent of child (fork) with the status of the child
     - do not need to send pass or fail when VICT or ELIM is sent
+    - remove all server print statements
+    - remove all gets() breaks